-Summary: Signatory the Gambia has expressed its intent to ratify the convention and has conducted consultations as part of the ratification process.
-The Gambia has participated in several meetings of the convention, most recently in 2013, and voted for the first UN resolution on the convention in December 2015.
+Summary: Signatory the Gambia has expressed its intent to ratify the convention on several occasions, most recently in September 2017.
+It voted in favor of the first United Nations (UN) resolution on the convention in 2015 and has participated in meetings of the convention, most recently in 2017.
 The Gambia states that it has never used, produced, or stockpiled cluster munitions.

 The Republic of the Gambia signed the Convention on Cluster Munitions on 3 December 2008.

-The Gambia has voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria, most recently in December 2015.
+The Gambia has voted in favor of UNGA resolutions expressing outrage at the use of cluster munitions in Syria.